SandraBergstrom/Jingle-Seconds-Festive-Timer/README.md

 The project was developed by using agile methodologies.
 The development cycle was divided into short sprints, where code was delivered in small chunks for flexibility and good coding practice.
 Furthermore, the branch system and forking was used to simulate real-life environment.

 The Kanban board was created to keep track of project progression and issues assessment.
-Issues were given acceptance criteria and were split into tasks if feasible.
+Issues were given acceptance criteria and were split into tasks.

 #### Epics